Post

 cccinfocccinfo

-Due to an easier S4 and S5, the 2020 CCO cut-off is 57 and 25 contestants have been invited.
-In comparison, last year’s cut-off was 48 and 31 were invited.
+Due to an easier S4 and S5, this year’s cutoffs are higher than usual.
+The 2020 CCO cut-off is 57, with 25 contestants meeting this.
+Last year’s cut-off was 48 and 31 were invited.

-This year’s Honour Roll cut-off of 37, down from last year’s 39.
+This year’s Honour Roll cut-off is 37, down from last year’s 39.

 Problem Analysis